driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ### 5.7 deployment on azure kubernetes !!! bonus, not necessary

+#### This step was in my eyes the whole point of this assignment, creating a full pipeline from data to webapp, that is fully automated and deployed on a kubernetes cluster

 Kubernetes Cluster Setup

 **note:this has been barely tested since I'm limited in public ip's that azure will give me**